What are Integrated Marketing Communications?

 If you are a marketing communicator, the success of your communication depends on many factors.
 For example, unless a video creator is empathetic to the emotions of an Xbox fan, he might not be able to create a video that resonates with them.

 Integrated Marketing Communications has tangible benefits to B2B companies.
 It is a fusion of a company’s promotion tools to communicate value to customers and build customer relationships persuasively.
-Here are the benefits of integrated marketing communication:
+Here are the benefits of an integrated marketing communications strategy:

 1. Helps build good customer relationships